 - each employer must take immediate responsibility for their workers at the airport;

-- workers must be transported in small groups to their accommodations;
+- workers must be transported in small groups to their accommodation;

-- health and minimum distance recommendations (two metres minimum between people) must be followed during transportation;
+- the health and minimum distance recommendations (minimum two-metre between people) must be followed during transportation;

-In addition, on April, 22 2020, doctors from the Réseau de santé publique en santé au travail and the INSPQ confirmed the industry’s recommendations regarding the directions to follow when employers or staffing agencies are transporting workers:
+On April 22, 2020, doctors from the Réseau de santé publique en santé au travail and INSPQ confirmed the industry’s recommendations regarding the directions to follow when employers or staffing agencies are transporting workers:

 - Clean and disinfect buses or shuttles before boarding each group of workers;

-- Avoid boarding any at-risk workers, those who are either aged 70 or older, suffering from immunodeficiency or a chronic illness (such as cardiovascular, respiratory, or kidney disease; diabetics, etc.);
+- Avoid bringing any at-risk workers, those who are either aged 70 or older, suffering from immunodeficiency or a chronic illness (such as cardiovascular, respiratory or kidney disease; diabetes, etc.) into the country;

 - Refuse boarding to workers showing symptoms.
-These workers should normally have been identified when disembarking from the plane and be taken into care in a specific isolation unit;
+These workers should normally have been identified when disembarking from the plane and be taken into care in a specific quarantine unit;

-- Ensure compliance with social distancing measures of 2 metres between people, by reducing the number of workers per bus by at least 50%.
-If despite this measure, the 2-metre distance is not able to be respected, ensure that physical barriers are set up that do not breach usual safety standards.
+- Ensure compliance with social distancing measures of two metres between people, by reducing the number of workers per bus by at least 50 %.
+If despite this measure, the two-metre distance cannot be respected, ensure that physical barriers are set up that do not breach usual safety standards.
 Otherwise, as a last resort, provide workers with masks during transportation;

-- Make hand washing using hydroalcoholic gel mandatory when both boarding and exiting the bus.
+- Make use of hand sanitizer mandatory when boarding and exiting the bus.

-When transporting workers in vehicles from one sector of the farm to another (e.g. from the main building to a secondary building or field), you must:
+For vehicles transporting workers from one area of the farm to another (e.g. from the main building to a secondary building or to the field), you must: